sirsjg/ng2-img-tools/README.md

 [![Join the chat at https://gitter.im/bergben/bergben](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/bergben/bergben?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 # ng2-img-tools
 Angular module to resize images, crop images or compress images down to a certain filesize.
 This is all done in the browser, using Web Workers when possible.

+I've added some extra extensions have been added on top of the existing project by bergben (thanks!).

 ## Demo
 A simple demo is available as a plnkr: http://plnkr.co/edit/HRi5rQEDCBZb59a0lcPe?p=preview